-- Your research project working with start-ups based in Surrey Research Park
+- Research project with start-ups based in Surrey Research Park

 - Digital skills including social media and website development

 - Applied digital project with external stakeholders.

 Your final project will apply your cumulative learning to develop a project related to your future aspirations.
-It may be either a business plan based on your own business idea, or a consulting project developed with a corporate sponsor.
+It may be either a business plan based on your own business idea, or a consulting project developed with a corporate stakeholder.

 Every year, we’re impressed by our students’ unbridled enthusiasm for learning by doing, something which reflects our practical approach to entrepreneurship and innovation.